 Culinary Uses:

-Though there are many dishes one can make using kantola.
+Though there are many dishes one can make using Kantola.
 Some of the dishes known to me include:

 - Pakodas